-The Hermosa Inn, first opened in 1936, has the kind of history that a cowboy keeps under his hat.
-With 34 rooms and casitas spread across six acres of Arizona desert in the upscale Phoenix suburb of Paradise Valley, the inn was originally the home and studio of cowboy artist Lon Megargee.
-A thorough refurbishing a few years back gave the Hermosa all the requisite modernizations.
+The Hermosa InnThe Hermosa Inn, first opened in 1936, has the kind of history that a cowboy keeps under his hat.
+With 43 rooms and casitas spread across six acres of Arizona desert in the upscale Phoenix suburb of Paradise Valley, the inn was originally the home and studio of cowboy artist Lon Megargee.
+A $5.5 million renovation completed in March 2017 updated the hotel for the modern era.
 It still retains a historic feel, but without the possibility of escape it had when Megargee, a welcoming host clearly uninterested in background checks, built a tunnel from the main building to the stable in case a visit by the sheriff made it necessary for less law-abiding guests to execute a quick getaway.
 But then, with Camelback Mountain as a backdrop, few guests nowadays are in a hurry to leave.